zodern/meteor-docker/readme.md

 When using a compressed bundle, the bundle is decompressed and the app's npm dependencies are installed every time the app is started, which can take a while.
 By using this method instead, both steps are done before the container is started, allowing it to start much faster.
 Meteor up's `Prepare Bundle` feature uses this.

-Before following the instructions in either of the next two sections, build your app with `meteor build --directory ../path/to/put/bundle`
+Before following the instructions in either of the next two sections, build your app with `meteor build --directory ../path/to/put/bundle`.

+The bundle should be available in the container at `/built_app`.

 #### Docker Image